What Does Financially Independent Mean?

 - What are your hopes and dreams?

-- Do you know your necessary expenses in the future?
+- Do you know what your necessary expenses in the future will be?

 - Make a conservative estimate of how much the future you desire will cost each year.

-- Remember to include the cost of years of long-term care or some plan for assistance as you age.
+- Remember to include the expense of health care and a few years of long-term care or some plan for assistance as you age.
 You definitely want a financial plan to support a very long life!

 Even if you love your job or think that you’ll always work at least part-time, you may not have that option.